-If you or a loved one were the victim of a trucking accident, do not hesitate to reach to Harris Personal Injury Lawyers for help.
+If you or a loved one were the victim of a trucking accident, do not hesitate to reach out to Harris Personal Injury Lawyers for help.
 Our experienced and skilled Oceanside truck accident lawyers are ready to dive into your case.
 We believe in promptly investigating the crash, taking steps to preserve evidence, and filing a lawsuit against the potentially liable parties.
 All of these steps are important elements of pursuing full and fair compensation for your injuries.

 Call us at 1-800-GO-HARRIS to schedule your free consultation.
 Let us explain your rights and legal options in the midst of a truck accident claim.